Types of Criminal Offences in NSW Local Courts

 - Determine that a prima facie case has not been established and dismiss the charges,

-According to Criminal Lawyers Blacktown | AMA Legal, if the Magistrate find that the elements of the offence have been proven beyond a reasonable doubt, a verdict of guilty is entered and the matter proceeds to sentence.
+According to Criminal Lawyers Blacktown at AMA Legal, if the Magistrate is satisfied that all elements of the offence have been proven beyond reasonable doubt, a guilty verdict will be recorded and the matter will proceed to sentencing.

 Sentencing options under Crimes (Sentencing Procedure) Act 1999 are: